-Employees are allowed and encouraged to take a cool-down rest period whenever they need one.
+Allow and encourage employees to take a cool-down rest period whenever they need one.
 Shade must be as close as possible to where your employees are working and there must be enough shade to accommodate everyone taking a break or rest period.
-Cool-down rest periods should last at least 5 minutes and it’s important to keep an eye on employees who have visible signs or report symptoms of heat illness and provide First Aid or emergency response if necessary.
+Cool-down rest periods should last at least five minutes and it’s important to keep an eye on employees who have visible signs or report symptoms of heat illness and provide first aid or emergency response if necessary.

 If outdoor temperatures are above 80 degrees or if an employee requests it regardless of the temperature, you must have shade available.
 Buildings or trees can provide shade for your workers.
 Use pop-up canopies or shade trailers if natural shade is not available.

 If an employee displays symptoms of heat illness, help them right away.
 Coworkers need to be ready to act immediately.
 Some of the steps they can take include:

 - If in a remote area, send someone out to the entrance area to guide emergency crews when they arrive.